rpellerin/rpellerin.github.io/content/migrating-from-xubuntu-to-debian.md

     [![Picture]({filename}/images/debian_partitions.jpg)]({filename}/images/debian_partitions.jpg)

 8. When reaching the "*Software Selection*", choose [only XFCE as a desktop manager](http://forums.debian.net/viewtopic.php?f=17&t=125037#p595087), in combinaison with the [print server](http://comments.gmane.org/gmane.linux.debian.user/455520) and utilities.
+Do not use the Debian desktop environment.
+It is shitty as f*ck.

     [![Picture]({filename}/images/debian_selection.jpg)]({filename}/images/debian_selection.jpg)